Itsmewho/auction/readme.md

 #

 - Use different DB for ADMIN

+  - Use bycript / uuid / secrets / hashlib

 - Use different DB for Admin Login Combinations.
+  - Use bycript / uuid / secrets / hashlib
 - Use different DB for User Login combinations.
+  - Use bycript / uuid / secrets / hashlib

 #